Here are helpful tips and a day of sample meals for a one-year-old baby or toddler!

-Three simple words to remember for good toddler nutrition: Color, Balance, and Real.
+When creating meals for a one-year-old or toddler, keep these three simple words to remember for good toddler nutrition: Color, Balance, and Real.

-Color: just like adults, children need foods in a variety of colors.
+Just like adults, children need foods in a variety of colors.
 Try to include all the colors of the rainbow, including white (onions and cauliflower), brown (whole grains), and black (black beans).

-Balance: Ensure that your child gets a balanced portion of grains, protein, vegetables, fruit, protein, and dairy.
+Ensure that your child gets a balanced portion of grains, vegetables, fruit, protein, and dairy.
 This will maximize their nutritional intake and ensure that essential nutrients aren’t missing from their diet.
 Plus new research shows disease prevention starts early in childhood.

-Real: Be sure to choose food options that are closer to the original source.
+Be sure to choose food options that are closer to the original source.
 For example, whole-grain teething biscuits or an alternative teething toy is better than refined flour.
 Choose real foods, 100% applesauce in place of those with added sugar, or cut up (or mashed) soft banana instead of fruit juice.
 These choices are important for your baby’s future brain and body powers.
 They are rich in nutrients and antioxidants that shape your baby’s gene expression and overall are much more wholesome than their processed counterparts!
 Just think, “Why eat food that is artificially colored or flavored when you can eat a real source of the flavor?”